phelim-h/encord-agents/docs/editor_agents/index.md

     B->>A: Label editor refresh
 ```

 Use `encord-agents` to define the logic for the "Editor Agent [custom API]" section of the diagram.
-You are responsible for programmatically determining what happens when your custom API receives a `project_hash`, `data_hash`, and potentially a `frame` number.
+You are responsible for programmatically determining what happens when your custom API receives a `project_hash`, `data_hash`, and potentially a `frame` number and `objectHashes`.

 We help with two different ways of building such Custom APIs: